-The indoor antenna you buy depends on the space you’re planning to cover, but most recommend buying a dome or panel antenna.
+The indoor antenna you buy depends on the space you’re planning to cover, but we most often recommend a dome or panel antenna.
 Dome antennas work best for small offices or when you only need to improve the signal on a single floor.

 On the other hand, panel antennas are best when covering multi-floor buildings or a long, narrow space.
-Of course, if you’ve already noted what’s causing your weak signal, deciding on an indoor antenna should be a breeze.
+Of course, if you’ve already worked out what’s causing your weak signal, deciding on an indoor antenna should be a breeze.

 An amplifier communicates with both the indoor and outdoor antennas; it’s this piece that boosts your cellular signal.
 After the outdoor antenna captures a signal from the network tower, your amplifier will boost it so the indoor antenna can rebroadcast it.

 While the amplifier and indoor and outdoor antennas are the main pieces discussed when looking into cellular boosters, buying the right cable is vital.
-For commercial and other large buildings, we recommend the SureCall 400 since it pulls a stronger signal than other cables.
+For commercial and other large buildings, we recommend the SureCall SC400 Ultra Low Loss Coax Cable, since it pulls a stronger signal than other cables.
 This is partly because other cable options are best suited for smaller booters typically used in homes or small offices.

-You’ll have to buy either a directional or an omnidirectional antenna as far as outdoor antennas go.
-The main difference is that a directional antenna has a window of 50 to 70 degrees, while an omnidirectional antenna searches 180 degrees for the ideal signal.
+You’ll have to buy either a directional or an omnidirectional antenna.
+The main difference is that a directional antenna has a window of 50 to 70 degrees, while an omnidirectional antenna searches 180 degrees for the best signal.